-A Collection of Recipes Formerly Known as Man Food (for no particular reason other than I thought it was fun)
+A Collection of Recipes Formerly Known as Man Food (for no particular reason other than she thought it was fun)

-This book, like the Anti-Cookbook and Anti-Detox books, is bursting with phytonutrients, particularly the the bioflavonoids quecetin, luteolin and rutin, concentrated extracts of which have been shown to stabilise mast cells in medical studies.
+This book, like the Anti-Cookbook and Anti-Detox books, is bursting with phytonutrients, particularly the the bioflavonoids quercetin, luteolin and rutin, concentrated extracts of which have been shown to stabilize mast cells in medical studies.

 Almost every single ingredient in this book has been chosen for its antihistamine or anti-inflammatory properties (often both).

 You can make the recipes in this book as simple or as lush as you’d like.
 This is a book you’ll grow with, adding ingredients in steps as your body heals.

 This 170 page book contains a selection of breakfasts, lunches, dinners, and sides.

 Please note: These books are not a medical treatment of any kind.
 While the aforementioned bioflavonoids have been shown to prevent mast cell degranulation and act as an antihistamine in medical studies conducted on animals or in test tubes, no studies have examined their consumption as a part of a generally anti-inflammatory diet.